 At the end of November 2022, 10 of the registered providers in CSH's portfolio to have reported year-end financial results for 2021/2022 were in surplus, with the combined surplus of the 10 companies up 55% on the previous year.
-This reflects the improvement in the financial and operating performance of housing associations in the sector, the adviser says.
-Despite the pace of improvements varying across the sector and continued issues at some smaller housing associations (see page 13 for information on the regulatory notice served on one of CSH's smaller tenants in December 2022), the level of standards and performance is improving, the adviser states.
+This reflects the improvement in the financial and operating performance of housing associations in the sector.
+Despite the pace of improvements varying across the sector and continued issues at some smaller housing associations (see page 13 for information on the regulatory notice served on one of CSH's smaller tenants in December 2022), the level of standards and performance is improving.